curtjh/xslide/README.md

 ```

 here is an example with some config options set.
-This minimal config will produce a slideshow with no navbar or thum images or close icon.
+This minimal config will produce a slideshow with no navbar or thumb images or close icon.
 Arrow keyboard keys will advance slides as well as clicking/tapping image itself, and escape will close the whole show along with clicking away from image.
-Example image of how this looks is in the xslide_default.png file.

 ```

     let pics = getPics(); // helper function you would create to get comma sep list of image paths to pass to class